Editor’s note: This blog post was last updated on by

 With all the incredible places you’ll be travelling to on your cruise, it’s tempting to think that the onboard entertainment your ship has on offer might be overshadowed.
-Rest assured however, that the fun and games from day to night are far from second fiddle.
+Rest assured, however, that the fun and games from day to night are far from the second fiddle.
 Delighting audiences with all manner of cabaret-style shows, stand-up comedy sets, and musical performances night after night, cruise entertainment is an undoubted highlight for many guests.

 That’s why we’ve asked our favourite cruise bloggers to tell us about the best onboard entertainment they’ve experienced during their time at sea.
 From exhilarating acrobatic shows to Broadway-standard musicals, these first-hand accounts show just how dazzling cruise entertainment can be.